gabriel-conde/Star-Wars-RPG/README.md

 ## Try it out ℹ️

-To try out the game for yourself visit [Galactic Adventures: Rise of the Jedi](https://galactic-adventures-rise-of-the-jedi.netlify.app/){:target="_blank"}.
+To try out the game for yourself visit <a href="https://galactic-adventures-rise-of-the-jedi.netlify.app/" target="_blank">Galactic Adventures: Rise of the Jedi</a>.

 May the Force be with you on your adventure! 🚀✨